Frequently Asked Questions

 The requirements to become a medical provider who may recommend patients for a medical cannabis card include:

-1. Be a Utah-licensed medical doctor (MD), osteopathic physician (DO), advanced practice registered nurse (ARPN), doctor of podiatric medicine (DPM), or physician assistant (PA) with a Utah controlled substance license;
+- Be a Utah-licensed medical doctor (MD), osteopathic physician (DO), advanced practice registered nurse (ARPN), doctor of podiatric medicine (DPM), or physician assistant (PA) with a Utah controlled substance license;

-2. Complete at least 4 hours of department-approved education on medical cannabis;
+- Complete at least 4 hours of department-approved education on medical cannabis;

-3. Submit an application to the Utah Department of Health and Human Services (DHHS); and
+- Submit an opens in a new tabapplication to the Utah Department of Health and Human Services (DHHS); and

-4. Pay a $100 application fee to DHHS.
+- Pay a $100 application fee to DHHS.

 To keep their registration active, a QMP must renew their registration every two years from the date they first registered.
 To be eligible for renewal, the provider must complete another four hours of department-approved education on medical cannabis.
 The renewal fee is $50.